Kikobeats/aws-lambda-chrome/README.md

 **Q: How to use a newer version of Node on AWS Lambda?**

-AWS Lambda runs a old version of Node.js that doesn't support async/await, spread operator, etc.
+Currently, AWS Lambda supports Node.js 6.10 and v8.10.

-You need to ship your fresh Node.js version with your lambda function.
+We recommend using the last Node.js version available with your Lambda function.

-This is an shell bash script to get the last node version available:
+If you need to provide your own Node.js executable, here a bash script for do that:

 ```bash
 #!/bin/bash